mAd-DaWg/TheDeltaProject/README.md

 2. Set the Active configuration to Release
 3. From the build menu, choose build.

-Note to linux users: Makefiles for compiling the project will be implemented at a later stage, for now please Compile the project using Monodevelop.
+Note to linux users:  Makefiles for compiling the project will be implemented at a later stage,
+                      for now please Compile the project using Monodevelop.

+How to run:
+On Linux: right-click on the binary(bin/Release/TheDeltaProject.exe) and select the option similar to
+          "Open with Monodevelop console".

+On Windows: double-click on the binary(bin\Release\TheDeltaProject.exe)